 There are a couple of ways to get to Ambergris Caye: Via airplane (more like puddle hoppers) from Belize City and right across the Mexican border in the Belizean city of Corozal.
 Additionally you can arrive via water taxi from Belize City or border town of Chetumal, Mexico.
 We choose the more adventurous mode of transportation of the water taxi because I’ve never taken one and really wanted to experience it.
 (There are two water taxi operators, San Pedro Water Jets Express and Belize Express Water Taxi) To get to the water taxi we first had to take the ADO bus from Playa del Carmen to Chetumal.
 Now don’t get those horrible Hollywood images of bus travel through Latin American.
 The ADO buses are very comfortable — in fact they have more leg room than flying coach.
 The buses are air conditioned, have reclining seats, have clean toilets, and movies are played during the trip.
 (I’ll tell you more about ADO another time.)
 Even though I’m Mexican I’ve traveled very little in my country.
 For me it was interesting seeing this side of the country and how the small Mayan villages differed than the ones where my family is from.
 The hours passed quickly and uneventfully on the bus.

 We arrived to Chetumal and took a 10 minute taxi ride to the “Muelle Municipal” or city’s pier where the Belize water taxis departs from.
 Having some time to kill we wondered along the water’s edge.
-Chetumal is on a beautiful and calm bay that is home to manatees, alligators and much more sea and wild life.
-We were hoping to spot either a manatee or alligator but sadly we didn’t, however we did come across a military parade that was impressive to watch (read lots of hot guys in uniforms…).
+Chetumal is on a beautiful and calm bay that is home to manatees, crocodiles and much more sea and wild life.
+We were hoping to spot either a manatee or crocodiles but sadly we didn’t, however we did come across a military parade that was impressive to watch (read lots of hot guys in uniforms…).

 The process of checking into the water taxi is pretty straightforward: Walk into their office right next to the city’s dock gate.
 I would suggest you purchase your water taxi tickets before arriving because there is only one 3:30 pm departure a day from Chetumal.
 The two companies trade off but the tickets are accepted by both of them.
 The friendly staff will check your ticket, your baggage and direct you were to go.
 Next you’ll line up to wait for outgoing Mexican immigration, this too is very easy.
 You wait in line then walk into the tiny office where two friendly Mexican immigration officers will ask you a couple of questions about your travel then give you an exit visa stamp.
 There is also an exit/port fee that you’ll have to pay.
 It isn’t very much and I highly suggest you not waste your time trying to argue it or get out of paying it — it’s not worth it, it’s the law and so do yourself a favor and pay the small fee.
 After the painless check-in and immigration control you wait for the water taxi staff to walk you down the pier to board the boat.
 I was in awe watching the staff load the boat with so much luggage, I really thought they wouldn’t be able to fit it all in.
 Thankfully we packed light and our bags went right under our seats on the boat.